Graniteville Mill – Graniteville, South Carolina

 South Carolina | SC Picture Project | Aiken County Photos | Graniteville Mill

 The bell that sits within the wooden cupola atop this entrance to the Graniteville Mill was once used to summon mill employees to work.
-The town of Graniteville dates to 1846 when visionary William Gregg began construction on 7,952 acres he purchased the year before, the same year he received his charter for the Graniteville Manufacturing Company, also known as the Graniteville Mill.
-In just a few years, he would develop the South’s first mill village.
+The town of Graniteville dates to 1845 when visionary William Gregg purchased 7,952 acres near Horse Creek in Aiken County and received his charter for the Graniteville Manufacturing Company, also known as the Graniteville Mill.
+The following year he began construction on the mill and its surrounding town.
+In just a few years, he would develop the South’s first large-scale mill village.

 The mill continued its success over the decades, though Gregg’s paternalistic views of its workers gave way to independence.
 Graniteville Academy, now Leavelle McCampbell Middle School, was sold to Aiken County in 1960 and currently operates as an Aiken County public school.
 The Graniteville Manufacturing Company, which had owned and maintained the community’s housing, eventually sold all of the small mill homes to private owners by the 1960s.